-While programming, pressing the ${}^{{\color{orange} {f P}}}$ button saves the current programming settings and moves to the next programming step.
+While programming, pressing the P button saves the current programming settings and moves to the next programming step.

 You can move through the programming codes using the program button.
-The codes you pass are not affected, unless you stop and make changes using the or button.
-The codes you pass are not affected, unless you stop and make changes using the buttons.
+The codes you pass are not affected, unless you stop and make changes using the for solutions.

-Pressing the ${\color{red} {\Bbb P}}$ and ${\color{red} {f \pm}}$ button at the same time initiates the main programming mode.
-To save a new configuration setting and return to the operational display, press the P button once and then press the P and b button at the same time.
+Pressing the $\mathbb{P}$ and 1 button at the same time initiates the main programming mode.
+To save a new configuration setting and return to the operational display, press the P button once and then press the P and the button at the same time.

-Pressing the P and button at the same time initiates the setpoint programming mode.
-To save a new configuration setting and return to the operational display, press the P button once and then press the P and ▶ button at the same time.
+Pressing the P and I button at the same time initiates the setpoint programming mode.
+To save a new configuration setting and return to the operational display, press the P button once and then press the P and V button at the same time.